galaxyproject/galaxykubeman-helm/README.md

 with no/minimal configuration.
 Consider the following changes:

 - If you changed the names or the persistent disks from the instructions above, just update those values in `persistence.[nfs, postgres].persistentVolume.extraSpec.gcePersistentDisk.pdName`;
+- If you plan on changing the release name from `gkm` used in the helm command below, set the value of `galaxy.persistence.existingDatabase` to `{{
-- Set the value of `galaxy.persistence.existingDatabase` to `{{ release-name }}-postgresql` using the string literal, and not a template variable.
+  release-name }}-postgresql` using the string literal, and not a template variable.
+- If you plan on changing the release name from `gkm` used in the helm command below, set the value of `galaxy.persistence.galaxyExistingSecret` to `{{
-- Set the value of `galaxy.persistence.galaxyExistingSecret` to `{{ release-name }}-postgresql` using the string literal, and not a template variable.
+  release-name }}-postgresql` using the string literal, and not a template variable.

 Then run the following commands: